seancheung/laravel-vuforia/README.md

     /*
     |--------------------------------------------------------------
-    | Max metadata size(unencoded) in Bit.
+    | Max metadata size(unencoded) in Byte.
 Default is 2MB
     | Set to null to bypass size checking(not recommended)
     |--------------------------------------------------------------
     |